Aysal-Asfia/BigDataProject/Readme.md

 The model is trained with batch size of 50 applying Adam optimizer.
 After the model is trained, we use some metrics to measure the performance of our model.
 Table 1 shows the performance of model for test dataset in term of several
 metrics: precision, recall, f1-score and support.
 Our results show that the total accuracy equals to 0.7318.
-Furthermore, Table 2 illustrates thec orresponding confusion matrix for the trained model on the test dataset.
+Furthermore, Table 2 illustrates the corresponding confusion matrix for the trained model on the test dataset.

 _we will use ROC curve and confusion matrix to evaluate since this is a multi-class classification problem and the classes are imbalance._